-With such strong industrial capability, South Australia is well placed to play a major role in the Department of Defence’s $14-20 billion LAND 400 – Land Combat Vehicle System acquisition program.
+With such strong industrial capability, South Australia is well placed to play a vital role in the Department of Defence’s $10 billion plus LAND 400 – Land Combat Vehicle System acquisition program.
 Local companies Plasteel and Redarc are confirmed suppliers for Phase 2 of the program.

 For further information please direct all enquiries to Ilona Horan, Director, Land at Defence SA.
 Tel: +61 8 8463 7153 or Ilona.firstname.lastname@example.org.